softchris/azure-book/azure-functions.md

 ## Build our service
 Ok then shall we build something more fun than a `hello world`?
 Ok, it's not going to be ton more fun but it's at least something you can cringe over like a colleague of mine did, look Adam you've made it into the blog post haha.

-Ok, we are going to build a... wait for it, drumrools, a dad jokes service.
+Ok, we are going to build a... wait for it, drumrolls, a *dad jokes* service.
 You know those really bad puns told by a parent that compels you to deny any relations to them, yes those jokes.
 Google is my friend, so let's start Googling for some jokes and store them in a list:

 ```js
 var dadJokes = [